January '23 What'sNEW Sep - Dec 2022

 I was pleased to learn that Mach's challenging skepticism had lasting influence, and to learn more about Einstein's path to General Relativity.
 George Gamow's role in the development of today's cosmology was bigger than I knew.
 Fred Hoyle's multiple contributions are acknowledged and explained.
 Cosmology is a collaborative enterprise, and Peebles knows who contributed what, and when.

 Peebles has a lot to observe about how science advances.
 Some discoveries come almost simultaneously from different scientists, "Merton's multiples," he names them.
 Some ideas are originally accepted for their elegance and simplicity.
 Some insights are simply "in the air."
 Major breakthroughs usually come from "small science," whose papers have only a few authors.

-While his examples come from cosmology, the book is largely about the logic and philosophy of science.
+The examples come from cosmology, but the book is largely about the logic and philosophy of science in general.
 I also think about that subject, with examples from a different field, evolution.
 The contrast is striking:

 While cosmologists may work independently, they heed others and notice evidence from any source that may be relevant.
 If an anomaly arises, it is investigated.
 Resolving differences is an unstated, obvious goal.
 And the assumptions underlying the whole enterprise are not exempt from scrutiny.
 This freedom keeps the subject healthy and lively.
 By comparison, today's theory of evolution is ridgidly blindered, gridlocked.